TelerikAcademy/QA-Academy/11. Automated Testing with Selenium WebDriver/homework/README.md

 # Selenium WebDriver
 ## Homework
-1. Go to [https://www.telerik.com/](https://www.telerik.com/), form navigation menu click on ìYour Accountî and then click on ìCreate an account for freeî
+1. Go to [https://www.telerik.com/](https://www.telerik.com/), form navigation menu click on ‚ÄúYour Account‚Äù and then click on ‚ÄúCreate an account for free‚Äù

-* Fill the form as shown below ñ fill your email, first name, and leave Company Name blank.
+* Fill the form as shown below ‚Äì fill your email, first name, and leave Company Name blank.
 Verify that a message about missing Company name appears.

 </br>
 <img src="images/form.png" />

 * Now fill in Company name using C# function, use unique name every time.
-Verify the message isnít present anymore.
+Verify the message isn‚Äôt present anymore.
 * Test if the backend validation works properly.
-For that youíll have to disable JavaScript in your test and then start editing.
+For that you‚Äôll have to disable JavaScript in your test and then start editing.
 Run the test a couple of times to verify that it works correctly.
 You can try to delete a login cookie.
 </br>
 Think of an appropriate way to organize your tests and use
 	* Base test class with methods missing in WebDriver
 	* Page Object Model

 2.Using Selenium WebDriver create a report for valid IP addresses for each country in the world.
-The test should navigate to ëhttp://services.ce3c.be/ciprg/and extract all IP ranges for each listed country in one place.
-The complete list should then be parsed as C# objects and printed to the Console in the following format: `ì{CountryName} - {IPAddress}î`.
+The test should navigate to [http://services.ce3c.be/ciprg/](http://services.ce3c.be/ciprg/)and extract all IP ranges for each listed country in one place.
+The complete list should then be parsed as C# objects and printed to the Console in the following format: `‚Äú{CountryName} - {IPAddress}‚Äù`.
 The IP Address should be the first IP address from the first IP Range for each country
 </br>
 Hint: You can format the IP Ranges result as JSON (formatting by input):